Using the Device Preset Manager

 - Click the ON/OFF indicator on a knob to toggle it.

-- Use Activate All / Deactivate All in the toolbar above the grid to bulk-toggle all visible controls.
+- Use Activate All / Deactivate All in the filter row to bulk-toggle all visible controls.

 - Use the Hide Inactive toggle to declutter the grid.